CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

 There are times where you may want a more restricted alphabet, such as base-62.
 There are modules that let you generate random strings with custom alphabets or URL-safe encodings.

+Note that returning a message digest of random bytes adds no security.
+Likewise, mixing random data with other information such as a timestamp or PID is unnecessary, and may even compromise the security of your token.

 ### Crypt::URandom::Token

 [Crypt::URandom::Token](https://metacpan.org/pod/Crypt::URandom::Token) will generate strings for a specific alphabet